 Chatchuchak Market, Jatujak Weekend Market, JJ Market Bangkok, Weekend Market, whatever you want to call it, is the biggest open air market in all of Thailand!
-If you want to be specific, you can try and count the 9000 shops and kiosks to be certain.
-Or maybe just enjoy the crazy experience.
-Because it is unlike most markets you’ve seen, I am pretty certain!
+Here’s what you need to know.

 How to get to Chatuchak Market

 There several ways to get to Chatuchak Market.
 Whether you are opting for public transport or your own wheels, it isn’t hard to find.

 The easiest way would be hiring a metred (!) taxi to take you there.
 A more cost-effective alternative is taking the metro to ‘Chatuchak Park’ or the Skytrain to ‘Mo Chit’.
 For both stations, you need to get out at exit 1.

 Once you are on the street with the park to your right side, you keep walking onwards until you find a small intersection with market stalls already lining your right side.

 You can branch off here and enter through the clothing section of JJ Market.
 In short, simply follow the crowds.
 There is no way there isn’t a flock of people shuffling towards the famous weekend market.